LMU-MSBA/bsan-6080-playstation/README.md

 ## 4.2 Generate Test Design
 For Sentiment Analysis:
-Utilize the function of JMP， and upload csv for analysis.
+Utilize the function of JMP, and upload csv for analysis.
+JMP can count the frequency of occurrences.
+Categorize words with emotion.
+Count the frequency of words with different emotions.

 ## 4.3 Build Model
 For Sentiment Analysis: